 Advanced LIGO Change Control Board

-Changes in the Advanced LIGO budget baseline are initiated through a documented request submitted by the Subsystem Leader to the Project Manager, who chairs the Advanced LIGO Change Control Board.
-A recommendation is made to the Project Leader, who holds the project contingency.
+Changes in the Advanced LIGO budget baseline are initiated through a documented request submitted by the Subsystem Leader to the Project Leader/Manager, who chairs the Advanced LIGO Change Control Board.
+A recommendation for action is made by the Deputy Project Manager for Finance and Administration to the Project Leader/Manager, who holds the project contingency.
 See Section 5 below.

 Advanced LIGO Technical Review Board